ssg10/linux_char_driver_and_app/README.md

 and exercising data movement between Linux user-space to kernel space to memory hardware.
 A full top-to-bottom software solution in Linux.

-Written in C
+Written in C.
-Tested on Linux Centos 7 distribution
+Tested on Linux Centos 7 distribution.